MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/updatepolicy.md

 * Operational performance will improve.
 * Post-ingestion resources for background grooming operations will be reduced.
 These operations are done on [extents](../management/extents-overview.md) in the source table.

-### Regular ingestion with update policy
+## Regular ingestion using update policy

-Given the following conditions:
+The update policy will behave like regular ingestion when the following conditions are met.

 * The source table is a high-rate trace table with interesting data formatted as a free-text column.
 * The target table on which the update policy is defined accepts only specific trace lines.
 * The table has a well-structured schema that is a transformation of the original free-text data created by the [parse operator](../query/parseoperator.md).

-The update policy will behave like regular ingestion and is subject to the same restrictions and best practices.
+and is subject to the same restrictions and best practices.
 The policy scales-out with the size of the cluster, and works more efficiently if ingestions are done in large bulks.

-### Evaluate resource usage on query
+## Evaluate resource usage on query

 Given the following conditions: